Build a ‘help protocol’ (how to get help without disruption)

 When to use

-Any independent work; especially when pupils frequently call out or ‘stall’.
+Any independent work; especially when students frequently call out or ‘stall’.

 How to use (steps)